 Choosing Canadian companies Trilogy and Atlantis to oversee production of the new series, several key people were brought in who would be instrumental in the new Outer Limits.

-Mark Stern President of Production at Trilogy Entertainment, Mark Stern was executive producer on the sixth and seventh seasons of The Outer Limits, as well as also serving as executive producer on the Magnificent Seven television series and over 300 hours of television production on a number of series, television movies and mini series.
-Mark tells the
+President of Production at Trilogy Entertainment, Mark Stern was executive producer on the sixth and seventh seasons of The Outer Limits, as well as also serving as executive producer on the Magnificent Seven television series and over 300 hours of television production on a number of series, television movies and mini series.

 During the first three years of the series, writers and producers Brad Wright and Jonathan Glassner would provide many fine episodes during those early years before forming Double Secret Productions.
 Along with Gekko Film Corp., Double Secret and MGM would produce the Stargate SG-1 series and franchise.
 Original series producers Leslie Stevens and Joseph Stefano would also be involved in the new series as consultants, and Stefano would adapt one of his classic original series episodes, "A Feasibility Study" as an episode for the third season.